Rangers are on duty during the following times:

 - Whilst the registration, microchipping and sterilisation (cats only) is required by State Legislation, it is also the quickest and easiest way to have lost animals reunited with their owners.
 Local Governments, Veterinarians and Animal Shelters all have access to microchip scanning equipment and contact numbers for the database companies.

-- Council Registration tags ensure that Rangers are able to quickly access your information and contact owners to advice of found or impounded animals.
+- Council Registration tags ensure that Rangers are able to quickly access your information and contact owners to advise of found or impounded animals.

-- Name and Address tags on dogs and cats mean that any person who has found your pet can make contact any time of day or night, and ensure a timely reunite with you and your pet, this is also a requirement under State Legislation.
+- Name and Address tags on dogs and cats mean that any person who has found your pet can make contact any time of day or night, and ensure a timely reunite with you and your pet.

 Read more about Microchipping of Dogs